fomaad/AWSIM/README.md

 Please follow the installation instructions in the Autoware repo: https://autowarefoundation.github.io/autoware-documentation/main/installation/additional-settings-for-developers/network-configuration/dds-settings/#tune-dds-settings to make:
 - DDS configuration
 - CycloneDDS configuration
-- Nvidia GPU driver installation (Skip if already installed).
+- NVIDIA GPU driver installation (Skip if already installed).

 ## Launching Binary Release

-You can download a binary release from TODO, unzip it, and launch the simulator using:
+You can download a binary release from [here](https://github.com/fomaad/AWSIM/releases/download/v1.0.0/AWSIM.zip), unzip it, and launch the simulator using:

 ```bash
 ./awsim.x86_64